There are many options available to get internet access in your home including broadband, satellite, cable and wireless connections.

 Two way allows information to be sent both ways.
 So, you can send data files back, as well as receive them, via your satellite.
 However, sending information back via this service is slow and expensive.

 The advantage of using satellite broadband services is that it can be used anywhere.

-There are also Wi-Fi hotspots which can give you access to fixed-line broadband at a range of locations.
+There are also Wi-Fi hotspots which can give you access to fixed-line broadband at different locations.
 You don't have to pay for equipment but you pay for your time online.
-Usually, there are no usage limits and hotspots are normally quicker than mobile broadband for browsing and downloading.
+Usually, there are no usage limits.
+Hotspots are normally quicker than mobile broadband for browsing and downloading.
 You can get free Wi-Fi but for the best coverage you'll have to pay.